Vasily Arkhipov

 Vasily Aleksandrovich Arkhipov (Василий Александрович Архипов; 30 January 1926 – 19 August 1998), also transliterated as Vasili Arkhipov, was a vice admiral in the Soviet Navy.
 He is best remembered for preventing nuclear war during the Cuban Missile Crisis in 1962.

 At the time of the crisis, Arkhipov was serving as chief of staff of a Soviet submarine flotilla and was aboard the submarine as executive officer.
-Launch authorization required the agreement of all three senior officers.
-When U.S. forces dropped depth charges near the submarine, its captain and the political officer believed war had begun and prepared to launch a nuclear torpedo against United States Navy ships.
+When U.S. destroyers dropped practice depth charges near the submarine, its captain and the political officer believed war had begun and prepared to launch a nuclear torpedo against United States Navy ships.
+However, launch authorization required the agreement of all three senior officers.
 Arkhipov refused, and his decision prevented the use of nuclear weapons.

-In 2002, Thomas S. Blanton, director of the U.S. National Security Archive, said:
+In 2002, Thomas S. Blanton, director of the National Security Archive at George Washington University, said:

 Arkhipov was "the man who saved the world."

 Arkhipov became a rear admiral in 1975 and head of the Kirov Naval Academy.
-In 1981 he was promoted to vice admiral and retired in the mid-1980s.
+In 1981, he was promoted to vice admiral and retired in the mid-1980s.

 After retirement, he lived in Zheleznodorozhny, Moscow Oblast.
 He died of kidney cancer on 19 August 1998.
 Some sources later linked the disease to radiation exposure during his service.

 Early life

 Arkhipov was born in Staraya Kupavna, near Moscow, into a Russian rural family.
-He studied at the Pacific Higher Naval School and in 1945 took part in the Soviet–Japanese War, serving aboard a minesweeper.
-He later transferred to the Azerbaijan Higher Naval School, where he graduated in 1947.
+He studied at the Pacific Higher Naval School in Vladivostok and, in August 1945, served aboard a minesweeper during the Soviet–Japanese War.
+After the war, he was transferred to the Caspian Higher Naval School (Azerbaijan Higher Naval School), where he graduated in 1947.

 He then served aboard submarines of the Black Sea, Northern, and Baltic Fleets.

 K-19 accident

 In July 1961, Arkhipov was appointed deputy commander, serving as executive officer, of the new ballistic missile submarine K-19.
 While on exercises southeast of Greenland, the submarine developed a major leak in its reactor coolant system, leading to failure of the cooling system.
 At the same time, radio communications broke down, leaving the crew unable to contact Moscow.

 With no backup systems, Captain Nikolai Zateyev ordered seven engineers to devise a solution, and they improvised a secondary coolant system that prevented a reactor meltdown.

-The reactor was stabilized, but the entire crew, including Arkhipov, was exposed to radiation.
+The reactor was stabilized, but the entire crew, including Arkhipov, were exposed to radiation.
 All seven engineers and their divisional officer died within a month from acute radiation syndrome, and within two years another 15 crew members had died from radiation aftereffects.